MaayanLab/DRC-Portals/database/README.md

 # Be in the folder database

+# must run at the beginning
 python3 ingestion.py

-# much slower, for production or when developing with those features, can be omitted until necessary
+# can run in parallel
 python3 ingest_dcc_assets.py
 python3 ingest_gmts.py
-#python3 ingest_c2m2_files.py
+python3 ingest_c2m2_files.py
 python3 ingest_kg.py

+# run at the very end
+python3 expand_m2m.py
 ```

 ## Ingesting new changes